Vey-Digital/ThriveMap-Public-/README.md

 ## See the patterns in how you live, not just what you write

-ThriveMap is a continuous reflection system built on structured 70 day journeys.
+ThriveMap is a structured reflection system built around repeatable 70 day journeys.

-It helps people move beyond scattered journaling and start seeing real patterns in behavior, decisions, emotional steadiness, and follow-through over time.
+It helps people move beyond scattered journaling and see clearer patterns in behavior, decisions, emotional steadiness, and follow-through over time.

 ---